magento/devdocs/guides/v2.2/cloud/configure/setup-cron-jobs.md

 `00 */3 * * *` runs every 3 hours at the first minute (12:00 am, 3:00 am, 6:00 am, and so on) `20 */8 * * *` runs every 8 hours at minute 20 (12:20 am, 8:20 am, 4:20 pm, and so on) `00 00 * * *` runs once a day at midnight `00 * * * 1` runs once a week on Monday at midnight.

 {: .bs-callout-info }
-Cron time what specified in the `.magento.app.yaml` depends on the server time and does not depend on store config value in Magento database.
+The cron time specified in the `.magento.app.yaml` file is based on the server timezone, not the timezone specified in the store configuration values in the Magento database.

 When determining the scheduling of custom cron jobs, consider the time it takes to complete the task.
 For example, if you run a job every three hours and the task takes 40 minutes to complete, you may consider changing the scheduled timing.